eugenwintersberger/pni-libraries.libpniio/_sources/users_guide/nexus_introduction.rst.txt

 attributes as a Nexus user as it my cause name clashes with future attributes defined by the NIAC.

-The focus of *libpniio* is this first layer of the NeXus hierarchy. *libpniio* uses HDF5 to store NeXus files.
+The focus of *libpninexus* is this first layer of the NeXus hierarchy. *libpninexus* uses HDF5 to store NeXus files.
 In particular the C++ wrapper *h5cpp* is used.
 There is a simple mapping between these basic Layer 1 types and native HDF5 types